 Florian Egger is the founder and principal of Telono SA, a Swiss user experience (UX) research and design agency he founded in 2005.
 He manages a team of UX strategists, user researchers and interaction designers who strive to make interactions with products and services more useful, more usable and more enjoyable.
 He has extensive international experience in sectors ranging from healthcare to finance or international organizations, where he has set up systematic user-centered design processes to achieve business success.
 Florian holds an MSc in Human-Computer Interaction from University College London (UK) and a PhD in Human-Computer Interaction from the Eindhoven University of Technology (NL).

 Combining experience from corporate, startup, agency and freelance environments in user / experience design, project/product management and digital strategy, Peter is a connector of dots.
-He has built and leads Geneva’s biggest grassroots event series at the intersection of technology, business, and user-centered design, with 1900+ members over 40 events, and guest speakers from organizations big and small (CERN, UN, WEF, Pictet, IBM, Goodwall, Cloudsight, BBC, etc.).
+He has built and leads Geneva’s biggest grassroots event series at the intersection of technology, business, and user-centered design, with 2000+ members over 45 past events, and guest speakers from organizations big and small (CERN, UN, WEF, Pictet, IBM, Goodwall, Cloudsight, BBC, etc.).
 Peter played a key role in rolling out journey-based approach in IBM’s developing markets marketing efforts.
-In his last role he worked on bringing user focus and design thinking to satellite connectivity provider Inmarsat, both on internal and external projects.
-He is currently doing his EMBA in Management of Technology and Innovation at EPFL, and starting his own practice in experience design.
+He later worked on bringing a user-focused approach and design thinking to satellite connectivity provider Inmarsat, both on internal and external projects.
+He is currently working on his EMBA in Management of Technology and Innovation at EPFL, and starting his own practice in experience design.